 Where the representation of birth and postpartum online is beginning to offer some better content about the realities of confronting lack (thank goodness), I’m finding a huge gap in the health and wellness community that caters to those of us interested in fertility health and preconception care.
 Diet culture saturates this “hormonal health” market.
 I can’t imagine a more perfect example of capitalism preying on our desire to satiate the lack than the hormonal protocols marketed by eager influencers who were once “just like you”.
 Periods riddled with unwanted symptoms, always anxious and ungrounded, at war with food and their bodies.

 I’ve struggled with consuming this content, and navigating how to avoid creating more content like it myself.
 I want to help people live in harmony with their hormones, and at the same time, I don’t actually believe there is any such thing as finding that harmony.
-To say otherwise would be selling an illusion catering to capitalism and make you believe that I've got the keys.
+To say otherwise would be selling an illusion catering to capitalism and lead you to believe that I've got the keys.
 I don't have them, and I never will.
 What I do have is the capacity to sit with you in your lack, acknowledge your needs and desires, those things which you most deeply crave, and as Lacan would say, help you to organize your menu.

 In an attempt to root this post, I’d like to point towards the idea of seeking out the sublime.
 The sublime is when you experience something in the world that blows your mind.
 Something in the natural world that so completely saturates you, it opens up this space between what exists, and the transcendent.
 For philosopher Kant, the sublime does not give you the transcendent.
 Rather, when you encounter something awe inspiring, it is reminding you that what you are experiencing is not the transcendent.
 It helps you experience that there might be something beyond the phenomenal realm, something you cannot grasp.
 Lacan calls this “Jouissance” or the experience of both pain and pleasure.